CDP’s forests program assists companies to disclose on

 Responding to this information request or self-selecting to submit a response communicates this information to key stakeholders and can add value to your business.

-In 2014, the Forests Information Request will be sent to over 650 of the world’s largest companies that have operational or supply chain risks related to one or more of the major five ‘forest risk’ commodities: timber products, palm oil, soy, cattle products and biofuels.
+In 2015, the Forests Information Request will be sent to over 700 of the world’s largest companies that have operational or supply chain risks related to one or more of the major four ‘forest risk’ commodities: timber products, palm oil, soy and cattle products.
 In addition we welcome responses from self selected companies.
 For further information about how we select companies to participate please visit the company selection page

 All responses to our questionnaire must be submitted to us through the CDP online response system (ORS).